City of St. Helena considers leasing Napa Valley College Upper Valley Campus

 City Hall, built in 1955, is widely agreed to be at the end of its life, and the council is appointing a task force to evaluate funding options for a new building.

-Making the old City Hall habitable, even temporarily, would require a new HVAC unit, estimated at $8,500, some interior patching, and a new main fuse to replace the one that blew out when air scrubbers were deployed to clear the building of smoke after the Dec.
+Making the old City Hall habitable, even temporarily, would require a new heating, venting and air-conditioning unit, estimated at $8,500, some interior patching, and a new main fuse to replace the one that blew out when air scrubbers were deployed to clear the building of smoke after the Dec.
 18 incident.

+St. Helena is facing a $12.8-$14 million price tag for a new City Hall and $16 million for a new library.

+With some city staff on vacation during the holidays, the city has been able to get away with using only the southern part of the former CDF building.

 Prestwich said he considers City Hall and the CDF building “temporary buildings that will eventually be replaced.”